 - Wooden clock movements replaced the more costly brass movements making clocks affordable for many more people.

 - In 1815, Eli Terry, a Connecticut clockmaker, joined forces with Seth Thomas and Silas Hoadley and began manufacturing mass-produced clocks.
 The success of mass-produced clocks spurred the beginning of hundreds of Connecticut clock companies.
+Explore Seth Thomas mantle clocks for some great examples.

 - In 1802, Aaron and Simon Willard designed the banjo clock, which became one of the most popular clocks of the century.
 Produced by a number of different clockmakers with the original name of Improved Timepiece, the banjo clocks popularity lasted for more than sixty years.